cloudify-cosmo/wagon/README.md

 ## Requirements

 * Wagon requires pip 1.4+ to work as this is the first version of pip to support Wheels.
-* Wagon currently supports Python 2.6.x, Python 2.7.x, 3.4.x and 3.5.x.
+* Wagon supports Linux, Windows and OSX on Python 2.6, 2.7 and 3.3+.
 Python 2.5 will not be supported as it is not supported by pip.
 Python 2.6.x support will be dropped once we feel sure it is no longer widely used.
-Python 3.6.x will probably work and will be tested soon.
 * Wagon is currently tested on both Linux and Windows (via Travis and AppVeyor).
 * To be able to create Wagons of Wheels which include C extensions on Windows, you must have the [C++ Compiler for Python](http://www.microsoft.com/en-us/download/details.aspx?id=44266) installed.
 * To be able to create Wagons of Wheels which include C extensions on Linux or OSX, you must have the required compiler installed depending on your base distro.
 Usually: